Skip To Main Content

 What's at the Tiny Farm?

-The Tiny Farm at Kent Denver is home to animal sheds, two full organic gardens with plants grown from native Colorado seeds, developing fruit trees, a composting display, a variety of ecosystems and a wonderful selection of child-friendly animals like goats, rabbits, chickens and even ponies!
+The Tiny Farm at Kent Denver is home to animal sheds, two full organic gardens with plants grown from native and organic seeds, developing fruit trees, a composting display, a variety of ecosystems and a wonderful selection of child-friendly animals like goats, chickens and even a miniature horse!

 Meet Farm Animal Friends

-Students will learn to safely interact with animal friends, including rabbits, goats, ponies, chickens and, in some weeks, baby chicks!
+Students will learn to safely interact with animal friends, including goats, a miniature horse, chickens and, in some weeks, baby chicks!

 Individualized Experiences